ResearchDataCom/good-devops-practice/docs/contributing.md

 {.glossary}
 `build`
-: changes to the build system or external dependencies, e.g., the makefile
+: a change to the build system or external dependencies, e.g., the makefile

 {.glossary}
 `chore`
-: miscellaneous tooling changes or tool configuration changes, or changes not covered by the other commit types
+: a miscellaneous tooling or tool configuration change, e.g., the .gitignore file, or a change not covered by the other commit types

 {.glossary}
 `ci`
-: changes to continuous integration/continuous delivery (CI/CD)
+: a change to continuous integration/continuous delivery (CI/CD)
   processes, e.g., GitHub Actions

 {.glossary}
 `docs`
-: documentation-only changes
+: a documentation-only change, including edits to in-line documentation and comments

 :::{hint}
-Because this is a documentation project, only use the `docs` commit type when making changes to project meta-documentation such as `README.md` or in-line comments.
+Because this is a documentation project, only use the `docs` commit type when making changes to project meta-documentation such as `README.md`.
 Use the `feat`, `fix`, `refactor`, and `style` commit types to describe content edits.
 :::

 {.glossary}